avishith/python_animation/README.md

 # python_animation
-This is a sime python animation using pygame.(snow fall)
+This is a simple python animation using pygame.(snow fall)